ModECI/MDF/README.md

 **Note: this is a work in progress and subject to change without notice!
 See [here](https://modeci.github.io/Website/About.html) to get in contact regarding MDF.**

-*For previous work in this area, see [here](https://github.com/OpenSourceBrain/PsyNeuLinkShowcase/tree/master/BIDS-MDF)*
+*The MDF format was first proposed following a meeting organised at Princeton in July 2019 by Russ Poldrack of the Center for Reproducible Neuroscience (CRN) at Stanford and the [Brain Imaging Data Standard (BIDS)](https://bids.neuroimaging.io/) initiative.
+For more on the previous work in this area, see [here](https://github.com/OpenSourceBrain/PsyNeuLinkShowcase/tree/master/BIDS-MDF).*

 Overview